Hoa0/progressive-web-apps-2122/README.md

 ## User Story

 > As an art lover, I want to be able to search and view art from the Rijksmuseum at home, so that I can still enjoy art during a lockdown Rijksmuseum - RijksData API

+## API

+For this project I use an API from [Rijks Data](https://data.rijksmuseum.nl/object-metadata/api/)

 ## Goals